janlindblom/spotify-spark/README.md

 spotify-spark
 =============

-A CodeIgniter Spark for the Spotify Web API
+A CodeIgniter Spark for the Spotify Web API.